How Advocacy Works

 To learn about the priority national issues with which LWVUS is involved, go to LWV-Our Work.

 If you would like to advocate on LWVUS positions at the national level, consider joining the LWVUS Grassroots Lobby Corps to receive email action alerts from the LWVUS and respond by sending quick, targeted, and sometimes last-minute, messages to members of Congress on priority issues before key votes.
 To get involved in this network, go to the League's website here.
-Provide your contact information and check Grassroots Lobby Corps.
+Provide your contact information and check the Grassroots Lobby Corps.